Khmer Translation Services

 Khmer is written using the Khmer script, an abugida.
 This sort of script has consonants with an inherent vowel, and a mark attached to the consonant to signify any vowel changes.
 This is unlike Western scripts, where vowels and consonants are separate letters.
 The Khmer script is a descendent of the Brahmi script, one that was used in southern India and Southeast Asia during the 5th and 6th centuries.
 It is written from left to right and there are generally no spaces between words in the same sentence.
 Modern Khmer uses 33 consonant characters.
 In addition there are independent vowels, dependent vowels, and other marks, making it the script with the most amount of symbols in the world after Chinese.
 All together, they work to form the Khmer script.

-The Khmer grammar may be considered simpler compared to its European linguistic counterparts.
+The Cambodian Language structure and grammar may be considered less complex compared to its European linguistic counterparts.
 This is perhaps due to the fact that neither nouns or verbs inflect.
 That is, there is not present tense or past tense in the verbal sense.
 Rather, time is signified by context and time words such as ‘yesterday’ or ‘tomorrow’.
 Nouns also do not morph for case.
 However, it is similar to languages like English because the word order is subject-verb-object.

 - Khmer Subject Expertise